Gridlastic/docker-gridc/README.md

     $ driver().get("https://x-y-z-test-web-site-1.<GRIDC_ENDPOINT_SUBDOMAIN>.gridlastic.com:8091");
     $ driver().get("https://x-y-z-test-web-site-2.<GRIDC_ENDPOINT_SUBDOMAIN>.gridlastic.com:8091");

  In this example you could also specify all 3 tunnels in the config file and use a single gridc container.

-## Start an empty gridc (no tunnels defined in config file)
+You can also [programmatically][gridlastic-connect-api] create tunnels using just one client.

+## Use the Client Rest API to create tunnels on the fly

-    $ docker run --rm -it --name gridc-no-initial-tunnels -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_START_CONFIG_TUNNELS=all gridlastic/docker-gridc
+    $ docker run --rm -it -p 3030:3030 --name gridc-api-endpoint -e GRIDC_ENDPOINT_SUBDOMAIN= -e GRIDC_USERNAME= -e GRIDC_ACCESS_KEY= -e GRIDC_API=3030 gridlastic/docker-gridc

-and then in a test runner start tunnels on the fly using unique subdomains that are also used in the tests, like

-    $ docker exec -it gridc-no-initial-tunnels gridc -proto https -subdomain=another-tunnel-to-hostmachine-port-8001 host.docker.internal:8001

-Read more about gridc commands available for [Gridlastic Connect][gridlastic-connect].
+Read more about how to use the [Rest API][gridlastic-connect-api].

 ## Start the selenium grid hub endpoint in its own container